dwysocki/gracedb-server/doc/source/models.rst

 Most events also have pipeline-specific attributes, and these are reflected in event subclasses.
 For example, the ``gstlal`` pipeline produces an estimate for the chirp mass, which is represented in the ``CoincInspiral`` event subclass.
-The following table shows the different suclasses with selected attributes:
+The following table shows the different subclasses with selected attributes:

 .. raw:: html